 Cert HE Animal Management (Behaviour and Welfare)

-Do you want to explore a career with captive domestic or exotic animals that aspires to the highest standards of welfare and behavioural diversity, but without the commitment of a full degree?
+Do you want to explore a career in animal management with captive domestic or exotic animals that aspires to the highest standards of welfare and behavioural diversity, but without the commitment of a full degree?

 Students studying this one-year full-time course have regular access to the zoo-licensed animal centre facilities at University Centre Reaseheath, which boasts a range of exotic zoo species, in addition to domestic species.
 Additionally, you can expect an interactive and personable learning experience that draws upon the expertise of our team of industry experienced staff.